The game Max-Welter: On the periodicity of the Sprague-Grundy values

 Therefore,

-Assume that (\ref{i,i+1}) holds for $3 \leq k \leq m$ for some $m \geq 3$.
+Let $m \geq 3$ and assume that (\ref{i,i+1}) holds for $k$ with $3 \leq k \leq m$.
 We show that (\ref{i,i+1}) holds for $k = m+1$.
 The proof for this case is essentially the same as that of the case $k = 3$ and we leave the details to the reader.
 By the principle of induction, (\ref{i,i+1}) holds for all $k \geq 3$.

 \end{proof}